The Engineering Skills Gap- Part 1

 “As Jürgen Maier of Siemens mentioned in the digital strategy, it’s the retraining of the current population that has to be key.
 As automation increases I don’t believe we are going to lose jobs.
 We will retrain people to a higher more technical skills base because there’s not a pipeline of younger people coming through.”

 Dan concluded the discussion of how we encourage the next generation by suggesting, “The other thing is projects.
 If we look back – the Space Race and Apollo lunar missions inspired a generation of engineers, but they are already close to retiring if not already retired.

 “Currently we have the Bloodhound Land Speed Record Project.
 It is kind of that ethos, but it doesn’t seem to capture the imagination of the press and media.
 The kids love it, but I don’t see it in the press.
 I don’t see this continual feed of information.
-Surely that is something that we should be pressing for just to inspire all those young minds.”« Back to Blog & News Entries
+Surely that is something that we should be pressing for just to inspire all those young minds.”« View all Blog & News Entries